zeng-yichen/MudaeAutomated/README.md

 Please remember that self-botting violates Discord's Terms of Service, so automate at your own discretion.

 **FEATURES INCLUDE**:
++ automation across multiple Mudae channels!
 + **slash-rolling** to completion every hour using a command of your choice
 + claiming any characters with kakera above a prespecified minimum value
 + claiming highest kakera character rolled in the last 45 seconds after rolling to completion **in the last hour before claims reset** (this can be disabled in the config.py file)
 + claiming any kakera spawned from rolls or $mk
 + collecting $dailykakera (to completion if you have premium)
 + collecting $daily roll refreshes
-+ user monitoring of the internal states of the script through sending simple messages (like "@{replace with your username} list delays") in prespecified Discord channels
++ user monitoring of the internal states of the script through sending simple messages (like "@username list delays") in prespecified Discord channels
 + handling disconnects and reconnects efficiently and reliably

 **NOTES ON SCRIPT BEHAVIOR AND ASSUMPTIONS**: